ROC-Star/Awesome-Continual-learning-of-Vision-Language-Models/README.md

 Based on these challenges, we propose a **solution-driven taxonomy** to categorize existing methods, which forms the structure for the paper list below.
 This repository serves as a community-driven hub for tracking state-of-the-art methods, datasets, and fostering collaboration.

-### 🧠 Multi-Modal Replay (MMRE)
-*Strategies that mitigate forgetting by revisiting previous knowledge, either through explicit data storage or implicit generation.*
+- 🧠 **Multi-Modal Replay (MMRE)**: *Strategies that mitigate forgetting by revisiting previous knowledge, either through explicit data storage or implicit generation.*

-### ⚙️ Cross-Modal Regularization (CREG)
-*Strategies that preserve alignment by imposing constraints on the model's loss function or update process, often using knowledge distillation or by directly regularizing the feature space.*
+- ⚙️ **Cross-Modal Regularization (CREG)**: *Strategies that preserve alignment by imposing constraints on the model's loss function or update process, often using knowledge distillation or by directly regularizing the feature space.*

-### 🛠️ Parameter-Efficient Adaptation (PEA)
-*Strategies that freeze the main pre-trained model and update only a small number of parameters using prompts, adapters, or low-rank updates to isolate task-specific knowledge.*
+- 🛠️ **Parameter-Efficient Adaptation (PEA)**: *Strategies that freeze the main pre-trained model and update only a small number of parameters using prompts, adapters, or low-rank updates to isolate task-specific knowledge.*

 ---